b-ryan/b-ryan.github.io/content/manipulating-vim-registers.md

 <c\_CTRL-R\_CTRL-W\>](http://vimdoc.sourceforge.net/htmldoc/cmdline.html#c_CTRL-R_CTRL-W))
 to insert the word under the cursor each time we append to `a`.
 To demonstrate this, again move to the beginning of `YEAR` and clear register `a`.
-This time, skip yanking to register `b` and on each line do:
+This time, skip yanking to register `b` and do:

     #!vim
     :let @a .= "case self::<C-R><C-W>:\n"<CR>

+After doing this for each line, register `a` will be the same as before.

 Linewise vs. characterwise registers
 ====================================

-As I mentioned above, Vim will make a register `linewise` when your `:let @...` expression ends in a newline.
+As I mentioned above, Vim will make a register `linewise` when the expression you assign using `:let @...` ends in a newline.
 Vim will keep a newline at the end of the register whenever you append to it by yanking, deleting, etc., but not when you directly modify the register using `:let @...`.
+Even if you already have something in the register and append using `:let @a .= ...`, the register will change to linewise.

 If you want to get around this, you have a few options.
 The first uses yanking to get a newline at the end of your register.
 In insert mode, type